 This tour begins at the hotel.

-We meet at Victors Residenz in central Leipzig just a short walk from the station and close to the historic centre.
+We meet at Victors Residenz a splendid institution in central Leipzig just a short walk from the station and close to the historic centre.
 A welcome reception will be followed by a traditional German dinner in the Auerbachs Keller – a place immortalised by Goethe in Faust.

-After breakfast we take a tour of the historic centre, and visit the Alte Rathaus museum of the history of Leipzig.
-After time lunch we move on to the Thomaskirche and the Bach Museum.
+After breakfast we take a tour of the historic centre and visit the Alte Rathaus museum of the history of Leipzig.
+After time for lunch we move on to the Thomaskirche and the Bach Museum.

 We stroll to the opera house in the late afternoon for the performance of the preparatory music drama in the cycle, Das Rheingold.
-Dinner follows in a local restaurant.
+Dinner follows in a local restaurant close to the Nicholaikirche.

 After breakfast we visit the Grassi Museum and the fine collection of over 5000 musical instruments.